-- and hence within the Open Countryside for development plan policy purposes, as acknowledged in the TSoCG. - 34.
-The TSoCG is, however, silent on the matter of potential conflict with Local Plan Policy EN4 concerning Areas of Separation, as this is neither acknowledged by the appellants nor alleged by the Council.
+- 36. The TSoCG is, however, silent on the matter of potential conflict with Local Plan Policy EN4 concerning Areas of Separation, as this is neither acknowledged by the appellants nor alleged by the Council.
 Conflict with EN4 is, however, alleged by the Parish Council and individual local residents.
-This Local Plan policy originates from Policy 19 of the Core Strategy which, amongst other things, states that an Area of Separation will be designated "around" Broughton. - 35.
-In addition to the above policies relevant to the main issues for both appeals A and B, I shall refer only as necessary to other specific policies in the development plan relevant to one or both appeals as the case may be. - 36.
+This Local Plan policy originates from Policy 19 of the Core Strategy which, amongst other things, states that an Area of Separation will be designated around" Broughton. - 37.
+In addition to the above policies relevant to the main issues for both appeals A and B, I shall refer only as necessary to other specific policies in the development plan relevant to one or both appeals as the case may be. - 38.
 The Broughton-in-Amounderness Neighbourhood Development Plan ('the Neighbourhood Plan') is in the course of preparation.
-It is proposed that the plan should cover the period 2016 2026.
-Its first iteration has been independently examined.
-However, as a consequence of that examination it has effectively been prevented from moving forward to the stage at which it would be 'made' and consultation on an amended plan under Regulation 14 has been initiated by the Parish Council.
+It is proposed that the plan should cover the period 2016 - 2026.
+Its first iteration13 has been independently examined.
+However, as a consequence of that examination it has effectively been prevented from moving forward to the stage at which it would be 'made' and consultation on an amended plan under Regulation 14^{14} has been initiated by the Parish Council.
 The examiner's report on the first iteration of the plan was received by the Parish Council on 9 September 2017.
-The examiner "requested that the Plan should be amended and be subject to a further formal consultation, then be submitted for a further independent examination".
-The Parish Council published the amended plan in October 2017 but it appears that the new Regulation 14 consultation has been procedurally challenged and has been repeated for safety, with consequent delay to the Regulation 16 consultation and subsequent examination. - 37.
+15 The examiner "requested that the Plan should be amended and be subject to a further formal consultation, then be submitted for a further independent examination".
+16 The Parish Council published the amended plan in October 201717 but it appears that the new Regulation 14 consultation has been procedurally challenged and has been repeated for safety, with consequent delay to the Regulation 16 consultation and subsequent examination. - 39.
 It is common ground between the Council and both appellants A and B that, as at the end of January 2018, following the advice of paragraph 216 of the Framework, the emerging Neighbourhood Plan should attract "no more than limited weight" in the determination of the appeals.
 The Parish Council acknowledges the facts of the matter in the context of relevant procedure and guidance, but emphasises that the circumstances are unusual.